 a.
-Those members of the senior staff not included in the above; this is, Vice President for Student Affairs and Dean of Students, Chief Business Officer and Treasurer, Chief Information Officer, Dean of Admission and Financial Aid, Vice President of Development and Alumni Relations, Assistant to the President, Vice President for Public Relations, and Chaplain.
+Those members of the senior staff not included in the above; this is, Vice President for Student Affairs and Dean of Students, Chief Business Officer and Treasurer, Chief Information Officer, Vice President for Enrollment Management, Vice President of Development and Alumni Relations, Assistant to the President, Executive Director of Communications, and Chaplain.
+[Approved by the Board of Trustees, April 2018]

 - b.
 Administrators whose responsibilities are related to the academic program: Director of Multicultural Life, Director of Academic Support Services, Director of Athletics, Registrar, Director of Media Services. - c.
 Four students elected by The Student Government Association from among those students serving on the following standing committees of the faculty: Academic Policy Committee, Curriculum Committee, Library Committee. - d.
 Members of the Board of Trustees who may wish to attend. - e.
 Coaches who are full-time administrative members of the Department of Physical Education and Athletics whose duties include both coaching and teaching. - f.
-Faculty Emeriti.
-[Approved by the Board of Trustees, April 2017] - g.
-Visiting Adjunct Faculty who are employed on a full-time basis. - h.
+Faculty Emeriti. - g.
+Visiting and Adjunct Faculty.
+[Approved by the Board of Trustees, April 2018] - h.
 A representative of the Muhlenberg College Weekly is also allowed to attend faculty meetings, but without voice or vote.